This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 - Add one teaspoon (for small dogs) or 1-2 tablespoons (for big dogs) of apple cider vinegar to your dog’s water bowl.
 Repeat up to two times per day for up to seven to ten days, depending on how severe the UTI is.
 Be sure to have a second bowl of water without apple cider vinegar in case your dog doesn’t like the taste.

 - Have your dog soak in a hot bath (make sure it’s not too hot and the level isn’t too deep) for ten minutes to help relieve the muscles.
 Wash your dog with a mild soap and pay attention to the genital area.
 Don’t leave soap on the area for too long and be sure to rinse the area with clean, warm water.
 Do this every few days until the UTI is gone.
+Learn more about bathing your dog.

 - Encourage your dog to drink more water by placing extra water bowls around the house.
 Change the water once or twice a day to make sure it’s fresh.